 If you have identified a standard and found it in Quick Search, but can't find it in the library, ask at the Main Desk or contact the librarian listed on this page.

-In general, because industry standards are very expensive and some are irreplaceable, we prefer researchers to scan or photocopy individual pages they need from a standard rather than checking them out.
-However, standards can be checked out on a case by case basis by contacting Erin Thomas.
+In general, because industry standards are very expensive and some are irreplaceable, we do not lend our standards and prefer researchers to scan or photocopy individual pages they need from a standard rather than checking them out.
+However, standards may be checked out on a case by case basis by contacting the librarian listed on this page.